SimbaBlock/slppp/education/slppp-futureschool.md

 ## School ID
 ```
-The Future School is identified by sha256 the create FutureSchool transaction outputscript which is referred as `school_id`.
+The Future School is identified by sha256 the create FutureSchool transaction output(txid + n) which is referred as `school_id`.
 ```